lavalink-devs/Lavalink/README.md

 ### Docker

 Docker images can be found under [packages](https://github.com/lavalink-devs/Lavalink/pkgs/container/lavalink) with old builds prior to `v3.7.4` being available on [Docker Hub](https://hub.docker.com/r/fredboat/lavalink/).
+There are 2 image variants `Ubuntu` and `Alpine`, the `Alpine` variant is smaller and can be used with the `-alpine` suffix, for example `ghcr.io/freyacodes/lavalink:3-alpine`.

 ---